idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 - Lead with compassion, influence with goodness, communicate with goodness.
 - **Mantra: Love them.
 Understand them.
 Forgive Them.
 Grow with them.**
-- Most effective commanders are liked by thier crews.
+- Most effective commanders are liked by their crews.
 - Talking about personal stuff, helps both of you build empathy.
 - Using Kindness to grow friendship from an ugly situation
   - When something goes wrong, you can usually help each other, and through that build respect, trust and friendship.
-- Compassion: Mental state with concern for suffereing of others and aspiration to see suffering relieved.
+- Compassion: Mental state with concern for suffering of others and aspiration to see suffering relieved.
   - Cognitive Compassion - I understand you
   - Emotional Component - I feel for you
   - Motivational Component - I want to help you.